Europe's to-do list: realigning perspectives on the European project

 Ivan Lesay

-Foresight Advisor for the National Bank of Slovakia, fiction writer and 2020-2021 European Young Leader (EYL40)
+Foresight Advisor at the National Bank of Slovakia, fiction writer and 2020-2021 European Young Leader (EYL40)

 Show more information on Ivan Lesay